Decoded Neurofeedback Project

 Biomarkers of ASD, SCZ, MDD and OCD based on rs-fcMRI

 Recently, using functional-connectivity magnetic resonance imaging (fcMRI) techniques, attempts have developed classifiers for various psychiatric disorders and typically developed or healthy individuals to identify the abnormality of functional connections (FCs).
-Because no classifiers have ever been validated for an independent cohort due to the over-fitting and interferential effects of varying measurement conditions and demographic distributions, their clinical utility and neuroscientific validity continue to be questioned.
-Within this consortium, we overcame the above difficulties by developing a novel machine-learning algorithm that identifies a small number of abnormal FCs.5 The resultant classifier achieved high accuracy for a Japanese discovery cohort and also demonstrated good generalizations for independent validation cohorts collected in the USA and/or Netherlands.
-The combination of L1-SCCA and SLR has already been applied to the classification of ASD, SCZ, MDD, and OCD patients from typically developed or healthy controls.
-Table 3 shows the results of these studies as of December 2015.
+Because no classifiers have ever been validated for a completely independent cohort due to the over-fitting and interferential effects of varying measurement conditions and demographic distributions, their clinical utility and neuroscientific validity continue to be questioned.
+Within this consortium, we overcame the above difficulties by developing a novel machine-learning algorithm that identifies a small number of abnormal FCs.12-14 The resultant classifier achieved high accuracy for a Japanese discovery cohort and also demonstrated good generalizations for independent validation cohorts collected in the USA and/or Netherlands.
+The combination of L1-SCCA and SLR has already been applied to the classification of ASD13, SCZ15, MDD16, and OCD17 patients from typically developed or healthy controls.
+Table 6 shows the results of these studies as of December 2017.
 The classifiers performances continue to improve.

 DecNef and FCNef therapy